Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The lender can mark the borrower as a Non-Performing Asset (NPA) if the EMI payments are consistently delayed or not made at all.
 Being marked as an NPA can severely impact your creditworthiness and future borrowing capacity.
 Additionally, lenders may charge penalties and take legal action against defaulters to recover the outstanding amount.

-3. Penalties and Legal Action:
+3. Penalties and legal action

 If a borrower continues to default on their education loan, lenders may impose penalties and initiate legal proceedings against them.
 The penalties imposed can vary depending on the terms and conditions of the loan agreement.
 These penalties can include additional interest charges, late payment fees, or even repossession of collateral provided as security for the loan.